opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

 The methods find the best match for each query keypoint.
 In the first variant of the method, a train image and its keypoints are the input arguments.
 In the second variant, query keypoints are matched to the internally stored training collection that can be built using the ``GenericDescriptorMatcher::add`` method.
 Optional mask (or masks) can be passed to specify which query and training descriptors can be matched.
 Namely, ``queryKeypoints[i]`` can be matched with ``trainKeypoints[j]`` only if ``mask.at<uchar>(i,j)`` is non-zero.

-.. index:: GenericDescriptorMatcher::knnMatch

 GenericDescriptorMatcher::knnMatch
 --------------------------------------
+Finds the ``k`` best matches for each query keypoint.

 .. ocv:function:: void GenericDescriptorMatcher::knnMatch(           const Mat& queryImage, vector<KeyPoint>& queryKeypoints,      const Mat& trainImage, vector<KeyPoint>& trainKeypoints,      vector<vector<DMatch> >& matches, int k,       const Mat& mask=Mat(), bool compactResult=false ) const

 .. ocv:function:: void GenericDescriptorMatcher::knnMatch(           const Mat& queryImage, vector<KeyPoint>& queryKeypoints,      vector<vector<DMatch> >& matches, int k,       const vector<Mat>& masks=vector<Mat>(),       bool compactResult=false )

-    Finds the ``k`` best matches for each query keypoint.

 The methods are extended variants of ``GenericDescriptorMatch::match``.
 The parameters are similar, and the  the semantics is similar to ``DescriptorMatcher::knnMatch``.
 But this class does not require explicitly computed keypoint descriptors.

-.. index:: GenericDescriptorMatcher::radiusMatch

 GenericDescriptorMatcher::radiusMatch
 -----------------------------------------
+For each query keypoint, finds the training keypoints not farther than the specified distance.

 .. ocv:function:: void GenericDescriptorMatcher::radiusMatch(           const Mat& queryImage, vector<KeyPoint>& queryKeypoints,      const Mat& trainImage, vector<KeyPoint>& trainKeypoints,      vector<vector<DMatch> >& matches, float maxDistance,       const Mat& mask=Mat(), bool compactResult=false ) const

 .. ocv:function:: void GenericDescriptorMatcher::radiusMatch(           const Mat& queryImage, vector<KeyPoint>& queryKeypoints,      vector<vector<DMatch> >& matches, float maxDistance,       const vector<Mat>& masks=vector<Mat>(),       bool compactResult=false )

-    For each query keypoint, finds the training keypoints not farther than the specified distance.

 The methods are similar to ``DescriptorMatcher::radius``.
 But this class does not require explicitly computed keypoint descriptors.

-.. index:: GenericDescriptorMatcher::read

 GenericDescriptorMatcher::read
 ----------------------------------
+Reads a matcher object from a file node.

 .. ocv:function:: void GenericDescriptorMatcher::read( const FileNode& fn )

-    Reads a matcher object from a file node.

-.. index:: GenericDescriptorMatcher::write

 GenericDescriptorMatcher::write
 -----------------------------------
+Writes a match object to a file storage.

 .. ocv:function:: void GenericDescriptorMatcher::write( FileStorage& fs ) const

-    Writes a match object to a file storage.

-.. index:: GenericDescriptorMatcher::clone

 GenericDescriptorMatcher::clone
 -----------------------------------
+Clones the matcher.

 .. ocv:function:: Ptr<GenericDescriptorMatcher> GenericDescriptorMatcher::clone( bool emptyTrainData ) const

-    Clones the matcher.

     :param emptyTrainData: If ``emptyTrainData`` is false, the method creates a deep copy of the object, that is, copies both parameters and train data.
 If ``emptyTrainData`` is true, the method creates an object copy with the current parameters but with empty train data.

-.. index:: OneWayDescriptorMatcher

-.. _OneWayDescriptorMatcher:

 OneWayDescriptorMatcher
 -----------------------